Croquettelunchers/Portfolio/FakeInteriors.md

 # Interior Shader

 > Per NDA, I cannot show you the code of this shader.
 It was prototyped using **Amplify Shader** and then rewritten in **HLSL** with some adaptations for real-time global illumination (à-la Lumen).
+> The feature is usualy complemented by an automated mapping tool spreading UV into select **udims**

 Interior shaders, also called fake interiors are a rendering technique using multiple parallaxed UV coordinates to simulate depth.